Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.4/docs/files_used.md

-# An overview of files and where they are being used
+# An overview of files in the repository and where they are being used

 *As GitHub markdown has pretty poor tables we currently use a list layout.*